-Deep down I think I knew that something was off with all this trash I kept producing, as there were attempts to cut down on my disposable cup consumption.
-I bought a Keep Cup and I did use it to carry my morning coffee from my Berlin apartment to the office on at least 20% of mornings – when I did have time to make coffee, did not leave the filled cup on the kitchen table or had not forgotten the cup in the office the day before.
-On the other 80% of the occasions, I would stop at a café and get my fix from a paper cup.
+Deep down I think I knew that something was off with all the trash I kept producing.
+There were a couple of attempts to cut down on my disposable cup consumption.
+I bought a Keep Cup and I did use it to carry my morning coffee from my Berlin apartment to the office on at least 20% of mornings – when I had time to make coffee, had not left the filled cup on the kitchen table or had not forgotten the cup at the office the day before.
+On the other 80% of the occasions, I would stop at a café and get my caffeine fix from a paper cup.
 It was just much more convenient and I was just a lazy ass.
-Yet, looking at the numbers surrounding disposable paper cups is just sickening:

 Within one hour Germans throw away 320.000 coffee cups.
-In order to produce these cups, 6 trees, 6.300 grammes Oil and 192.000 litres of water are needed (Source: BR).
+In order to produce these cups, 6 trees, 6.300 grams oil and 192.000 liters of water are needed (Source: BR).
 As most cups are lined with polyethene, they cannot be recycled properly and end up as land-fill.
 And apparently also cups made from biodegradable materials do not perform better.
-Yet, every time you use a reusable cup, you will save 430 ml water, 0,1 kWh of energy and avoid 21g CO2 emissions (Source: Deutsche Umwelthilfe).
+On the positive side: every time you use a reusable cup, you will save 430 ml water, 0,1 kWh of energy and avoid 21g CO2 emissions (Source: Deutsche Umwelthilfe).

 Dismantling the last arguments for disposable cups

 It’s so tedious to carry around that reusable cup – it always leaks into my bag.

 Have you ever tried to put that disposable cup into your handbag?
 No. Finish your coffee before storing the reusable cup inside your bag.
 Keep a washable piece of cloth in your bag to put into the empty cup if you are still scared of leakage.

 My coffee machine at home can’t compete with the one at the coffee shop.